trueheart78/gem_lookup/README.md

 #### Output

 You're going to get lots of emojis to identify info, and a small variety of colors depending on whether certain criteria are met for the line.
+It also looks even better with font ligatures enabled, so if your font and/or terminal support them, it is recommended to enable them.

 #### Standard Mode